-Prosecutor: No reasonable officer would have killed Castile
+Prosecutor: No reasonable cop would have killed Castile

 St. Paul, Minn. — Prosecutors say that when Philando Castile was pulled over in July, he calmly told the officer he had a gun and was licensed to carry it.